mahmoodkk/hide_price/README.md

 ## Step 2: Manual installation

-download files and move the files into the folder app/code/GinnieWorks/HidePrice.
+Download files and move the files into the folder app/code/GinnieWorks/HidePrice.
 Run the upgrade and cache commands

 # Troubleshooting

-If you can't get this to work, want to reach me out.contact me on mahmood.rehman240@gmail.com for further assistance.
+If you can't get this to work, want to reach out.
+Contact me at mahmood.rehman240@gmail.com for further assistance.